Rollercoaster Cosmology: How to Build a Rollercoaster

 To illustrate further how the changed perspective alters the early universe cosmology, we will in fact focus on a special subclass of models where the flattening of $n_S({\cal N})$ is extremal: namely, we consider the cases where spectral index is completely independent of the efold clock value ${\cal N}$.
 The models which yield this behavior are the well known theories with exponential potentials \cite{abbwi,luma}, which yield scale factors $a(t) \sim t^\zeta$, $\zeta \gg 1$.
 We imagine that during an epoch of acceleration of the rollercoaster universe, the potential is well approximated by the exponential function, \be V(\phi) = V_0 e^{c \phi/M_{Pl}} \, , \ee where $c$ is a dimensionless constant, and $V_0$ is degenerate with the initial value of $\phi$.
 Interestingly such dilatonic potentials have been invoked in the attempts to evade problems with swampland bounds \cite{vafa1,vafa2}, and are commonplace in the literature.
 During this era, the well-known late time attractor solution \cite{abbwi,luma,liddlexp,kalol} is quickly reached, and it describes the cosmic evolution during $\phi$-domination: $a = a_0(t/t_0)^{2/c^2}$, $\phi = \phi_0 - \frac{2}{c} M_{Pl} \ln(t/t_0)$.
-Taking $t_0$ as the instant when the attractor evolution starts to dominate, with initial value $\phi_0$, and introducing ${\cal N} = \ln(a(t)/a_0)$ as the number of efolds that transpired until time $t$, we find that the field variation is $\Delta \phi/M_{Pl} = - c {\cal N}$, and that the scalar power, tensor power, spectral index $n_S$ and the tensor-scalar ratio during this epoch are \be P_{\tt S} = P_{\tt S}(0) \Bigl(\frac{k}{k_0}\Bigr)^{-2c^2/(2-c^2)} \, , ~~~~~~~ P_{\tt T} = r \, P_{\tt S} \, , ~~~~~~~ n_S = 1- \frac{2c^2}{2-c^2} \, , ~~~~~~~ r = 2c^2 \, , \ee where $P_{\tt S}(0), k_0$ are the Planck normalization values, $P_{\tt S}(0) \simeq 2.1 \times 10^{-9}$ \cite{planck18}.
+Taking $t_0$ as the instant when the attractor evolution starts to dominate, with initial value $\phi_0$, and introducing ${\cal N} = \ln(a(t)/a_0)$ as the number of efolds that transpired until time $t$, we find that the field variation is $\Delta \phi/M_{Pl} = - c {\cal N}$, and that the scalar power, tensor power, spectral index $n_S$ and the tensor-scalar ratio during this epoch are \be P_{\tt S} = P_{\tt S}(0) \Bigl(\frac{k}{k_0}\Bigr)^{-2c^2/(2-c^2)} \, , ~~~~~~~ P_{\tt T} = r \, P_{\tt S} \, , ~~~~~~~ n_S = 1- \frac{2c^2}{2-c^2} \, , ~~~~~~~ r = 8 c^2 \, , \ee where $P_{\tt S}(0), k_0$ are the Planck normalization values, $P_{\tt S}(0) \simeq 2.1 \times 10^{-9}$ \cite{planck18}.
 These formulas are totally independent of ${\cal N}$, which is only determined by the variation of $\phi$ in the field space, $c{\cal N} \simeq \Delta \phi/M_{Pl}$.
 Note that as a consequence in these models the spectral running vanishes, $\alpha = 0$.
-If we now demand that a phase of evolution during which CMB anisotropies are generated is dominated by such a field, matching the spectral index of $n_S \simeq 0.965$ yields \be c \simeq 0.185 \, . \ee Curiously, for this value of $c$ we find \be r \simeq 0.068 \, , \ee smack dab on the current bound from primordial tensors!
-Clearly, a slightly smaller $c$, which will make the spectral index slightly higher, will put $r$ below the bounds.
-For example $c \simeq 0.17$ yields $r \simeq 0.058$ and $n_S \simeq 0.97$.
-The general trend is displayed in Fig. \ref{fig:potato2}, using most recent data from \cite{bicep}.
-Interestingly the newest data is already pressuring pure exponential potentials.